Purpose and topic of the Master's Thesis

 - for any further help, ask your MBA Support team: firstname.lastname@example.org

-Upon the student’s request, the Examination Board may also appoint a contract professor or a lecturer with particular assignments to supervise the Master’s Thesis if it is obvious that the topic cannot be supervised by a professor at the Department of Management Sciences.
-Possible examiners of the MBA in CSR & NGO Programme can be found on the "Lectuers of the MBA Programme" Website.
-For any individual request, students have to contact their prospective supervisor via E-Mail by offering first idea on their Master´s thesis topic, ask for the possibility to being supervised and request an appointment date.
+Upon the student’s request, the Examination Board may also appoint a contract professor or a lecturer with particular assignments to supervise the Master's Thesis if it is obvious that the topic cannot be supervised by a professor at the Department of Management Sciences.
+Possible examiners of the MBA in CSR & NGO Programme can be found on the "Lecturers of the MBA Programme" Website.
+For any individual request, students have to contact their prospective supervisor via E-Mail by offering the first idea on their Master's Thesis topic, ask for the possibility of being supervised and request an appointment date.

-With the consent of the Examination Board, the Master’s thesis may be completed at a facility outside of Bonn-Rhein-Sieg University if it can be sufficiently supervised there by an external supervisor, however at least one of both examiners for the Master’s thesis must be a member of the Department of Management Sciences.
-In this case, your external supervisor has to fill in a seperate form "Statement on voluntary commitment in operating as external (first- or second) supervisor" (will be provided soon).
+With the consent of the Examination Board, the Master's Thesis may be completed at a facility outside of Bonn-Rhein-Sieg University if it can be sufficiently supervised there by an external supervisor, however at least one of both examiners for the Master's Thesis must be a member of the Department of Management Sciences.
+In this case, your external supervisor has to fill in a separate form "Declaration for External Examiner".

-According to Article 19, paragraphs 1-4 of the the Examination Regulations of 2016, Students shall be granted admission to the Master’s thesis if they have acquired at least 30 ECTS credits through their examination performance during the first and second semesters.
-The Examination Board decides on students’ admission to the Master’s thesis.
-Admission shall be denied if the requirements according to paragraph 1 of the the Examination Regulations of 2016 are not fulfilled or if the documents are incomplete.
+According to Article 19, paragraphs 1-4 of the Examination Regulations of 2016, Students shall be granted admission to the Master's Thesis if they have acquired at least 30 ECTS credits through their examination performance during the first and second semesters.
+The Examination Board decides on students’ admission to the Master's Thesis.
+Admission shall be denied if the requirements according to paragraph 1 of the Examination Regulations of 2016 are not fulfilled or if the documents are incomplete.

 Request for Admission